Centyfano/devbootcamp/README.md

 > Backend API for DevCamper application, which is a bootcamp directory website

+> > The API allows for management of bootcamps, courses and reviews, with different user role authorized to access different routes

+> > User and account management include signup and login, edit account details, or reset password for forgotten passwords

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
+In the `config/` directory, rename `config.env.env` to `config.env` and update the values/settings to your own

 ## Install Dependencies